robertoteixeira-dev/Come-to-ARG_Blog/README.md

 <h1 align="center">
 <br>
-  Welcome to the project: # COME TO ARG
+  Welcome to the project: # Come to ARG
 <br>
 </h1>